TULiberalArts/Religion/pages/faculty.md

 layout: faculty2
 description: >-
   Temple's Department of Religion faculty have expertise in Buddhist, Islamic, Jewish, African American and Christian studies.
-keywords: 'Temple faculty, temple religion faculty, Leonard Swidler, Temple Department of Religion'
+keywords: 'Temple faculty, temple religion faculty, Temple Department of Religion'
 published: true
 ---
 Temple's Department of Religion faculty specialize in Buddhist, Islamic, Jewish, African American and Christian studies with an emphasis on the comparison and intersection of their traditions.